Infineon/cli-optiga-trust-x/README.md

 foo@bar:~$ openssl rand -engine trustx_engine -base64 1024
 ```
 Note :
-If Trust X random number generation fails, there will still be random number output.
+If OPTIGA™ Trust X random number generation fails, there will still be random number output.
 This is control by OpenSSL.
 The engine api do not have control over it.

 ### req
 Usuage : Certificate request / self signed cert / key generation.

-Trust X engine uses the -key parameter to pass input to the key generation/usage function.
+OPTIGA™ Trust X engine uses the -key parameter to pass input to the key generation/usage function.

 Following is the input format: